-For example, in December, Microsoft publicly supported a bill giving women and men the right to take a sexual harassment claim to court rather than keep the complaint in arbitration.
-When North Carolina introduced a bill that restricted LGBT rights, Microsoft lent its voice to the opposition.
+For example, in December, Microsoft publicly supported a giving women and men the right to take a sexual harassment claim to court rather than keep the complaint in arbitration.
+When North Carolina a that restricted LGBT rights, Microsoft lent its voice to the opposition.
 More recently, the company launched the Defending Democracy Program, which is aimed at protecting campaigns from hacking, increasing political advertising transparency and defending against disinformation.

 The political thread in the examples Smith provided is hardly accidental: Customers are increasingly turning to companies to take on issues they care about because of the dysfunction in Washington, D.C., Smith argued.

 "We are living in a time when there are historically low levels of trust in government," he said.
 "And so, whereas in the past, people would say, 'I care about this.
 I'm going to go to government.'
 They are less inclined to do that."